Skip to main content Link Menu Expand (external link) Copy Copied

 CUSTOM Events

-external_care_providers_changed CUSTOM When changing the care providers of a client Client
+external_care_providers_changed CUSTOM When the external care providers of a client change; clientId identifies that client. clientId

 Delivery order

-We can not guarantee notifications are delivered in the order they are triggered.
+We cannot guarantee notifications are delivered in the order they are triggered.
 This means that you may see an UPDATE notification for a client for which you have not seen the CREATE yet.
 Design your integration to be able to handle situations like this.
 This can occur because our webhook service is deployed with multiple instances that prefetch notifications in batches, and because delivery for a single notification may fail and the retry might place it after another notification for the same record for which delivery succeeded.
 For example:

 10:00:00 CREATE CLIENT 1 <- Delivery of this notification fails